 - Educators and learners speak in complete sentences and address one another by name, demonstrating mutual respect and common courtesy.

-- Learners are taught thoroughly and to mastery, insuring success for all.
+- Learners are taught thoroughly and to mastery, ensuring success for all.
 Whole group instruction is interwoven with flexible group instruction and individual instruction.

 - Learning experiences are integrated, related to the real world, reviewed consistently, and connected to subsequent curricula.